 Making the download directory share readable by everyone may or may not be an effective strategy.
 It depends on:

 •Whether the credential users and the download directory host belong to the same (or trusted) domain(s)

 Definition download source

-You can specify where the latest scan engines and data files downloaded by this console are located.
+You can specify where the latest engine components and data files downloaded by this console are located.
 The available options are:

 •Auto-update definitions (before scans): If enabled, will cause the program to automatically check for and download updated data definition files whenever a new scan is performed.
 Enabling this check box will also enable the Tools > Auto-update definitions menu command.

 •Default (http://content.ivanti.com): Indicates you want to use the default location when downloading the files.
 The files are located at http://content.ivanti.com.

 •Custom share or URL: You must specify the path name of the share or the URL of the website that will be used when downloading files.
 It is the administrator's responsibility to make the files available at this location.